-- Switch off the ventilation with the stop button (if present). - Follow the instructions from the public announcement system and follow the agreements for reporting and assembly place which apply to your company or department. - Remain in the RDR until you hear the 'all clear 'signal or a spoken announcement of that nature via the public announcement system. - Limit your telephone usage.
+- Switch off the ventilation with the stop button (if present). - Follow the instructions from the public announcement system and follow the agreements for reporting and floorsweepers which apply to your company or department. - Remain in the RDR until you hear the 'all clear' signal or a spoken announcement of that nature via the public announcement system. - Limit your telephone usage.

-The local supervisor acts as an "assembly leader" and will determine if persons are missing.
+The landlord is responsible for determining if persons are missing.
 A person is considered missing if there are reasons to believe that he/she is currently in the danger zone.
-Suspected missing persons are reported to the Duty Officer on +31 46 47 64444 or +31 62 29 04304.
-If it becomes clear that persons who were reported as missing are safe, then the "assembly leader" will cancel the missing person's report.
+Suspected missing persons are reported to the Operational Center Brightlands on +31 46 47 64444 or +31 62 29 04304.
+If it becomes clear that persons who were reported as missing are safe, then the landlord or his deputy will cancel the missing person's report.